 - Step 2 Cream the coconut oil and sugar together in a large bowl.

-- Step 3 Beat two eggs together and add them as well as two mashed bananas to the bowl.
+- Step 3 Beat two eggs together and add them as well as three mashed bananas to the bowl.

 - Step 4 Mix in salt and baking soda.
 Add flour, mixing slowly.